Premium volumes in the Swiss insurance sector

 Reinsurers

-The Swiss reinsurance market grew by 13 per cent in 2022.
-Despite slight long-term average growth of 3 per cent per year, premium volumes are fluctuating significantly year on year.
-This volatility is primarily attributable to the fact that the market has a strong international character and premium volumes are heavily dependent on companies’ -internal retrocessions, which are adjusted in the wake of changes to tax regulations, for example.
+The Swiss reinsurance market grew by 4 per cent in 2023.
+This is just above the long-term average of 3 percent per year.
+The volatility of the premium volume in reinsurance business can be explained primarily by the fact that the market is very international and the premium volume depends heavily on internal retrocessions, which are adjusted, for example, in the event of changes to tax regulations.

 SOURCE